omernaeem/RFUAV/readme.md

         ![SDR playback func](https://github.com/kitoweeknd/RFUAV/blob/dev/abstract/SDR_record.gif)
     </div>

-### 2.1 How to transform the raw frequency signal data into the spectromgram
+### 2.1 How to transform the raw frequency signal data into the spectrogram
 #### Python Pipeline
 We provide a signal processing pipeline to convert the binary raw frequency signal data into spectrogram format using both MATLAB toolbox and Python.
 You can easily use the provided code to visualize the spectrogram of a specific data pack.
 Note that the argument `'oneside'` controls whether to display the half-plane or full-plane spectrogram.